23 Feb 2016: Analysis

 .
 Some researchers speculate that the malaria outbreak may have been exacerbated by deforestation in Rome’s surrounding Tiber River Valley to supply timber to the growing city.

-mosquitoes hang out around people and love to lay their eggs in small containers of water less than an inch deep.
+mosquitoes hang out around people and love to lay their eggs in small containers of water.
 Many people in Brazil's large slums store water in buckets, and standing water also collects in tarps, old tires, and trash.

 A key question about the Zika virus is whether it will enter the primate populations in South America, which means it might become a permanent resident and an ongoing source of infection.
 "Is it going to set up shop there?" asks Vittor.
 "We don't know."

 Mosquitoes aren't the only creatures that bring fever out of the forest.
 Angolan free-tailed bats were believed to harbor the Ebola virus that broke out and killed more than 11,000 people last year.
 And AIDS, which has killed more than 25 million people worldwide, came from people eating bush meat, likely chimpanzees.

 A wild card in this disease scenario is the rapidly changing climate.
 If spring comes early, mosquitoes hatch earlier and summer populations are larger.
 In Southeast Asia, the spike in temperatures during El Niño weather cycles correlates with dengue fever outbreaks, because the warmer weather allows mosquitoes to breed faster and expand the population, which spreads the virus further, according to a study last year in the Proceedings of the National Academy of Sciences

 Part of the solution is to recognize and understand these connections and teach people that keeping nature intact has protective effects.
 And where people do cut down forests or build roads, numerous steps can be taken to lessen the chance of mosquito-borne disease outbreaks — education campaigns, more clinics, health training, and medical monitoring.

 ALSO FROM YALE e360